microsoft/msquic/docs/api/QUIC_SETTINGS.md

 Enable sender-side ECN support.
 The connection will validate and react to ECN feedback from peer.

 **Default value:** 0 (`FALSE`)

+`StreamRecvWindowBidirLocalDefault`

+Initial stream receive flow control window size for locally initiated bidirectional streams.
+If set, this value overwrites the `StreamRecvWindowDefault`.

+**Default value:** 0 (no overwrite)

+`StreamRecvWindowBidirRemoteDefault`

+Initial stream receive flow control window size for remotely initiated bidirectional streams.
+If set, this value overwrites the `StreamRecvWindowDefault`.

+**Default value:** 0 (no overwrite)

+`StreamRecvWindowUnidiDefault`

+Initial stream receive flow control window size for remotely initiated unidirectional streams.
+If set, this value overwrites the `StreamRecvWindowDefault`.

+**Default value:** 0 (no overwrite)

 # Remarks